1. Introduction

 We do not sell or rent your personal data to anyone.
 We only share your information in the specific circumstances outlined below, and always under strict conditions designed to safeguard your privacy.

-- With Course Instructors and Partner Institutions
+With Course Instructors and Partner Institutions

 If your course is delivered by live instructors or co-created with a university or educational partner, we share only the information necessary to facilitate teaching, support, and assessment.
 For example, instructors may have access to your name, course profile, and relevant learning activity to help you succeed in the programme.
 These individuals and institutions are contractually bound by confidentiality obligations and, where applicable, data protection agreements.
 They are permitted to use your information solely for educational purposes in accordance with this Privacy Policy.
 We never share information that is not relevant to your specific course, and your data is not visible to other learners without your consent.

-- With Service Providers (Third-Party Processors)
+With Service Providers (Third-Party Processors)

-To operate our platform and provide a seamless learning experience, NGL works with carefully selected third-party service providers.
-These include:Cloud Infrastructure Providers for hosting servers, databases, and platform services in secure environments, with a strong focus on compliance and data residency (e.g., UK and EU-based storage).AI and Learning Technologies that enable interactive tutorials, adaptive feedback, and automated transcription or summarisation—used only when necessary to deliver educational value and governed by data minimisation and privacy-by-design principles.
+- AI and learning technologies that enable interactive tutorials, adaptive feedback, and automated transcription or summarisation—used only when necessary to deliver educational value and governed by data minimisation and privacy-by-design principles.

-Platform Engineering and Monitoring Services that support secure development, error tracking, and operational continuity.
+- Platform engineering and monitoring services that support secure development, error tracking, and operational continuity.

-Analytics and Optimisation Tools that help us understand how our website and platform are used, so we can improve performance and user experience.
+- Analytics and optimisation tools that help us understand how our website and platform are used, so we can improve performance and user experience.
 These services do not receive personally identifiable information unless essential, and we apply IP anonymisation and cookie controls where required.

-Communications and Support Tools that power our helpdesk, live chat, and learner engagement activities.
+- Communications and support tools that power our helpdesk, live chat, and learner engagement activities.
 These systems may retain your messages, preferences, or support tickets in order to assist you more effectively.

-Marketing Systems (used only with your explicit opt-in) that manage newsletters, updates, and course announcements, with tracking enabled solely to assess content performance and engagement.
+- Marketing systems (used only with your explicit opt-in) that manage newsletters, updates, and course announcements, with tracking enabled solely to assess content performance and engagement.

-Payment Processors that securely handle course enrolments and transactions.
+- Payment processors that securely handle course enrolments and transactions.
 Financial data is transmitted directly to the payment provider and never stored on NGL’s servers.

 These processors act strictly on our instructions and are contractually prohibited from using your personal data for any purpose beyond providing their services to us.
 Each provider is vetted for compliance with GDPR, POPIA, and other relevant data protection standards, and where required, we have Data Processing Agreements (DPAs) in place.
 For international transfers, we ensure appropriate safeguards such as Standard Contractual Clauses.